softwaresaved/NGCMGSoton-2015-06-21/novice/python/06-func.md

 Commenting out the figure-drawing code is a nuisance.
 Also, what if we want to use that code again, on a different dataset or at a different point in our program?
-Cutting and pasting it is going to make our code get very long and very repetative, very quickly.
+Cutting and pasting it is going to make our code get very long and very repetetive, very quickly.
 We'd like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called 'functions' -